naisepaul/math-challenge/README.md

 - ### Python Validation

-- The [Code Institute's Python Linter](https://pep8ci.herokuapp.com/)  Service was used to validate every Python file in the project to ensure there were no syntax errors in the project.
+- The [Code Institute's Python Linter](https://pep8ci.herokuapp.com/)  Service was used to validat e every Python file in the project to ensure there were no syntax errors in the project.

 ![responsive view](assets/test-images/mc-pep8ci-game.png)